 What is the secret to a good biscuit?

-The best-kept secret that I'm sharing with you now is that using cold butter is the key to making the perfect Southern biscuits.
+The best-kept secret that I'm sharing with you now is that using cold butter is the key to making the perfect flaky biscuits.
 Don't use butter that has been sitting out on the counter.
 Just grab a stick of butter from the fridge and add it to the food processor.
 The blades are sharp enough and will have no issue cutting in the butter.

 How do I make self-rising flour?